HolyAhron/CenteringRaidProfile/README.md

 Use `/crp status` to verify the add-on is running.

+Use `/crp anchorpoint center|top` to change the anchor point used for centering the raid container.

-Use `/crp centerx` with a number between 0.15 and 0.85 to change the horizontal position of the raid container.
+Use `/crp anchorx` with a number between 0.15 and 0.85 to change the horizontal position of the anchor point.
 For example: `/crp centerx 0.50`

-Use `/crp centery` with a number between 0.15 and 0.85 to change the vertical position of the raid container.
+Use `/crp anchory` with a number between 0.15 and 0.85 to change the vertical position of the anchor point.
 For example: `/crp centery 0.30`

 Use `/crp debug on|off` to enable/disable debug output.